tancop/Conductor/README.md

 1. Download a release zip and unpack anywhere you want
 2. Run the app.
 That's it.

+Windows Defender might flag the file as `Behavior:Win32/DefenseEvasion.A!ml` sometimes.
+This is a false positive AI detection that comes from using `taskkill` to terminate any other instance running at the same time.

 ## ⚡ Running

 Click on the executable or run it on the command line.
 You can configure Conductor by editing `settings.toml`: